 Things to do at Lower Calf Creek Falls

 The first thing you'll probably want to do as you reach the site is to crane your head up to the top of the waterfall and feel the mighty spray of the water on your face.
-Well, kids will rush into the pool straight ahead.
-So put on your swimming suits before you set off to the hike.
-Afterward, you can enjoy a picnic at the side of the Lower Calf Creek Falls and return the same way you came here.
+Well, kids go ahead kids and rush straight into the pool!
+So put on your swimming apparel before you set off for the hike.
+Afterwards, you can enjoy a picnic at the side of the Lower Calf Creek Falls and return the same way you came there.
 Also, you might want to challenge yourself with another hike to the Upper Calf Creek Falls or check out The Hogback, an excellent vista point nestled nearby along Highway 12.

 Where to stay at Lower Calf Creek Falls?

 The best choice would be Calf Creek Campground offering 13 camping sites, a day-use picnic area, and a trailhead.
-If you're more into hotels, study the lodging options on the Lower Calf Creek Falls map below.
+When possible, get there early, since camping is on first come first served basis, and parking is limited as well.
+Also, if you're more into hotels, then please get familiarized with the lodging options on the Lower Calf Creek Falls map below.